 Base Trip Generation

 The initial estimates for trip generation are given from the ITE Trip Generation Manual.
-For this report, only an analysis of the weekday PM peak period is performed, due to the scope of the assignment.
+For this report, only an analysis of the weekday PM peak period is performed, due to the scope of the project.
 Table 8 gives the baseline trip generation as provided by the Manual.
 These initial estimates seem reasonable, noting that these are the trips in the peak hour.
 See Appendix C for the Manual references used in these calculations.

 Table 8: ITE Trip Generation (Baseline)